HKF: Hierarchical Kalman Filtering with Online Learned Evolution Priors for Adaptive ECG Denoising: System Model and Task Formulation

-The relationship between $\ihb{t}\in\greal^m$ and $\oihb{t}\in\greal^m$ correspond to a dynamical system.
-A canonical way to model dynamical systems in \acl{dt} is by using \ac{ss} models \cite{bar2004estimation}.
-These models blend well with numerous filtering and smoothing techniques.
-To exploit the periodicity in the \ac{ecg} signal, we model its dynamics using a \emph{hierarchical} \ac{ss} model, which is inspired by the decimated components decomposition used to represent periodic systems and cyclostationary signals \cite{giannakis1998cyclostationary} and as multivariate (tensor) stationary ones.
-Accordingly, we divide the signal, into periodic segments of length $\thor$, where each such segment stands for a single \ac{hb}.
+The relationship between the observed \ac{ecg} signal $\oihb{t}$ to its corresponding noiseless instance $\ihb{t}$, can be modeled as a dynamical system.
+A canonical way to model dynamical systems in \acl{dt} is by using \ac{ss} models \cite{bar2004estimation}. \ac{ss} models blend well with numerous filtering and smoothing techniques, and can accommodate the integration of both physical and \acl{dd} learned models.
+To exploit the periodicity, which plays a key role in the \ac{ecg} signal, we model the signal dynamics using a hierarchical \ac{ss} model.

+In the following, we make a reasonable assumption that individual \acp{hb} can be accurately segmented.
+Therefore, we divide the signal into periodic segments of length $\thor$, where each such segment represents a single \ac{hb}.
+Our model draws inspiration from the decimated components decomposition method, which is used to represent periodic systems and cyclostationary signals \cite{giannakis1998cyclostationary} as multivariate (tensor) stationary ones.
 The dynamics within a single \ac{hb} are described using an \emph{intra}-\ac{hb} (internal) \ac{ss} model, while the dynamics between two consecutive \aclp{hb} are modeled using an \emph{inter}-\ac{hb} (external) \ac{ss} model, as detailed next.